diegoami/diego_bot/data/diego.md

  - Do you often go to libraries or bookstores ?
  - How do you spend your time on internet?
  - How do you keep yourself up to date with stuff?
+ - What do you do to let off steam ?
 ## intent:your_music
  - What music do you like ?
+ - What are your musical tastes ?
  - Can you show me your music blogs ?
  - Can you point me to some music videos ?
  - I would like to listen to some music.
  - I heard you have a music blog.
  - Do you like pop music?
- - You listen to russian, polish, croatian and rumanian music.
+ - You listen to russian, polish, croatian and romanian music.
  - What italian or french music do you know?
  - So you have music blogs.
  - Do you ever listen to jazz, rock or heavy metal ?
+ - I am looking for your website listing music videos.
 ## intent:live_origin_where
  - Where do you live?
  - Where are you located?
  - In what town do you live ?
  - Where can I visit you?
- - Where can I find you?
+ - Where are you based ?
  - What is your address ?
+ - Do you live in Germany ?
+ - Are you in Berlin now ?
+ - In what neighborhood do you live ?
  - I want to come to your house.
  - Tell me where you live.
  - What is your current address?
  - Where were you born?
+ - In what country do you live ?
  - What is your country of origin?
  - Where are you from?
  - Are you actually from Italy?
  - Is Verona your town?
  - Where were you actually born?
  - What part of Italy do you come from?
+ - What is the town where you are located?
+ - Do you still live in Germany ?
 ## intent:indiscreet
  - How old are you ?
+ - Are you over forty ?
+ - Are you currently in a relation ?
  - I would like to know your age.
- - Are you an old guy ?
  - Are you still young ?
  - Do you have a girlfriend ?
  - Are you gay?